 Retailers like Amazon and B&N have a much more difficult time implementing company-wide changes.
 I imagine just the paperwork involved is insane, not to mention the kajillion levels of management that something has to go through before decisions can be made.
 You don’t have to struggle through all of that red tape; you have the enormous advantage of being able to directly interact with customers while also being the prime decision-maker.
 I’m not saying you have to make rash decisions changing how you run your shop based on a few complaints, but if there are complaints or suggestions, you’re in a great position to take immediate action when you can.

 Make sure that your customers have ample ways to connect with you, and set aside time every day–multiple times a day, if necessary–to keep up on customer feedback.
-This also means checking review sites like Yelp–although, be careful about engaging negative reviews: you only want to do this with an apology and an offer to correct the wrong (and even if you don’t think you were wrong, you still need to act as though you were).
+This also means checking review sites like Yelp–although, be careful about engaging negative reviews: you only want to do this with an apology and an offer to correct the wrong (and even if you don’t think you were wrong, you still need to take the high road, here–your reputation is more at stake than theirs).
 Never make excuses or blame the customer, and contact privately when it’s appropriate.

 Tip #3: Take the opportunity, when you can, to make changes based on what will make the customer happy.